 Seasoned burglars tend to do is attempt to simply open the doors or windows to your house.
 It can be easy to forget to lock up, but try to always make sure your doors and windows are locked whenever you’re either leaving the house or going to sleep.
 If the doors are not locked, burglars can just walk in and take any of your belongings that they can get their hands on.

 Burglars may look around properties, through windows, and in bins to see if there are any valuables inside or packaging from valuable purchases outside your house.
 This will let them know if there are valuables worth taking within the house.

 Try not to leave packaging outside your house for long periods of time.
 Always make sure it’s appropriately and properly disposed of, and in the case of packaging for valuable products that have been delivered, dispose of it personally to completely reduce risk.

 Don’t ever leave valuables that can be easily stolen in windows burglars can look through, especially when there’s nobody else in the room.
-This will immediately flag your house on the burglar’s radar and attract them towards stealing from you.
+This will immediately flag your house on the burglar’s radar and attract them to steal from you.
 Keep these items either in rooms they cannot see into around the back of the house or up the stairs if you have any.

-Burglars are more likely to target isolated houses, the less potential witnesses the better.
-If you do have a house that’s detached or rather distant from the next houses over then it may be a worthwhile idea to invest into better security and defences from home invaders.
+Burglars are more likely to target isolated houses, the fewer potential witnesses the better.
+If you do have a house that’s detached or rather distant from the next house over then it may be a worthwhile idea to invest in better security and defences from home invaders.